Renée of France

-Renée of France (25 October 1510 - 12 June 1574), was Duchess of Ferrara from 31 October 1534 until 3 October 1559 by marriage to Ercole II d'Este, grandson of Pope Alexander VI.
-She was the younger surviving child of Louis XII of France and the duchess regnant Anne of Brittany.
-In her later life, she became an important supporter of the Protestant Reformation and ally of John Calvin.
+Renée of France (25 October 1510 - 12 June 1574), was Duchess of Ferrara from 31 October 1534 until 3 October 1559 by marriage to Ercole II d'Este, a grandson of Pope Alexander VI.
+She was the younger daughter of Louis XII of France and Anne, Duchess of Brittany.
+In later life, she became an important supporter of the Protestant Reformation and ally of John Calvin.